-Figure 14.
-ETKF results for the advanced configuration where observations of surface ice velocity and the position of the margin are assimilated over the first 10 years and a forecast is made for the following 10 years.
-Left: ETKF analysis at time t = 10 yr compared with the reference.
-Centre: Evolution of the ice thickness at r = 0 with time.
-Right: Evolution of the position of the margin with time.
+Figure 16.
+ETKF results for the advanced configuration where observations of surface ice velocity and the position of the margin are assimilated over the first 10 years and a forecast is made for the following 10 years. (a) ETKF analysis at time t = 10 years compared with the reference. (b) Evolution of the ice thickness at t = 0 with time. (c) Evolution of the position of the margin with time.